BareBones-RPG/barebones-rpg-basic/README.md

 # BareBones-Rpg Basic Edition
-Markdown-based minimalist RPG using a d6 system.”
+Markdown-based minimalist RPG using a d6 system.